BartolHrg/hotkeys/README.md

 all of my hotkeys

-To run them, you'll probably need some other programs.
+To run them, you'll probably need some other programs (listed below).
+Modify them to suit your needs

 # AutoHotKey